Do0ks/SudokuSolver/README.md

 <b>Backtracking Algorithm:</b>

 The algorithm checks all possible candidates, that it be digits or letters, alligns a candidate and moves to the next cell.
 If a conflict is found, it backtracks and trys the next candidate.
-I also have functions inplemented that checks to make sure a voliation of the sudoku rule set doesnt happen before placing the candidate.
+I also have functions implemented that checks to make sure a violation of the sudoku rule set doesn't happen before placing the candidate.